Calculate your take-home pay after tax, National Insurance, pension, and student loans — using updated 2026/27 HMRC rates.

 Higher Rate Taxpayer

 Nick crosses into the 40% band.
-Her Plan 2 student loan repays 9% above £27,295.
-Increasing her pension to 8% would pull her below the Higher Rate threshold.
+His Plan 2 student loan repays 9% above £29,385.
+Increasing his pension to 8% would pull him below the Higher Rate threshold.

 60% Tax Trap